 When choosing between different ISP (Internet Service Provider) plans, you are comparing how much you need to pay to get a certain Web speed.
 Therefore, you expect to get that speed at all times – since you’re paying for it, after all.
-However, this isn’t always the case.
+However, this isn’t always the case, and you should always read the fine print.
 This is especially true today since we no longer have Net Neutrality protecting us.
 So, do you think that you’re being throttled?
 Do you want to learn how to bypass ISP throttling?
-Keep on reading to find out.
+Join us as we answer those questions.

 What is Limited Bandwidth?